dappnode/DAppNodeDocs/docs/get-started/installation/dappnode-hardware/installation.md

 This guide will follow step by step what you have to do after receiving your DAppNode Hardware in a more detailed way.
 So if you have experienced some trouble you can do it again following this guide.

 If you have bought a DAppNode you don't have to install a thing, this hardware includes the latest version of DAppNode.
+You will need the next requisites:

+- Screen and keyboard (Only for the first installation)
+- Wired conection to the DAppNode

 ## 1. Plug DAppNode into the router